 The Finnish Institute of International Affairs (FIIA) jointly with the Research Institute of the Finnish Economy (Etla) are conducting a research project entitled ”Development of EU’s Sanctions Policy: Political and economic implications for Finland”.
-The Project is part of the Finnish Government’s analysis, assessment and research activities (VN-TEAS) for 2019, and it will run until January 2020.
+The Project is part of the Finnish Government’s analysis, assessment and research activities (VN-TEAS) for 2019, and it will run until spring 2020.

 The European Union has increasingly used sanctions (restrictive measures) as a foreign policy tool.
 Recently, the EU has also imposed tougher – and targeted – economic sanctions against a neighbouring major power and close trading partner, Russia.
 While these sanctions were imposed in close collaboration with the US, some divergence between the US and EU sanctions policies has occurred recently over Iran, and to a lesser extent on Russia.
 In a more competitive global and regional milieu – in which geopolitics and geoeconomics are on the rise – western unity is likely to shape the possibilities and efficacy of the EU’s sanction policy in the mid- and longer-term.